ryanallen/norml/README.md

    - Defines interfaces that adapters must implement
    - Handles HTTP requests and routing
    - Orchestrates flow between logic, adapters, and presenters
+   - **Implemented as TypeScript interfaces for compile-time type safety**

 2. **Logic Layer**
    - Contains all business rules and validation